sfkunal/sfkunal.github.io/static/media/about.9a123a0991faa487e932.md

 # Fun facts

-- I keep an encrypted list of my best current entrepreneurship ideas.
-I'm always looking to build something awesome.
+- I keep a product list of what to cook next.
 - Figured out how to bot registration for my undergraduate courses.
 Unfortunately, this is not allowed.
 - Now, tennis and golf are my safe places where I go to cool off and reset my mind.
 - I love to invest.
-I have a thesis-based investment strategy that highly depends on updating my industry knowledge daily.
+I have a thesis-based investment strategy that highly depends on updating my tech industry knowledge daily.

 # I dream of